 Statistics on the size of Denmark's land area is published by the end of February, in the year following the reference year.
 On the other hand, land by land cover and land use by industry do not have a fixed publishing rhythm, but have so far been published at years intervals.
 These statistics are published without delay, with reference to the announced time of publication in the release calendar.

-The land cover accounts is fully compatible between 2011, 2016 and 2018.
+The land cover accounts is fully compatible between2011, 2016, 2018 and 2021.
 Compatibility with older statistics on land cover is limited, as there have been major changes to sources as well as methods.
 Land use has so far only been measured for one reference year.

 Statistics on the size of Denmark, land by land cover and land use by industry are published in the StatBank under Area and Natural ressources.
 Furthermore, Land accounts is part of the Environmental-Economic Accounts (Green National Accounts).